USRSE/usrse.github.io/_posts/newsletters/2024-07-22-newsletter.md

 As a first-generation Guyanese student from New York, my undergraduate journey illuminated the transformative potential of computer science across diverse disciplines.
 My initial experience in software development for domain scientists occurred in my third year of undergrad, where I integrated computational methods into their work.
 This opportunity revealed how my contributions could positively impact various domains.
 Subsequently, I expanded my experiences to prestigious institutions such as Los Alamos National Lab (LANL) and the National Renewable Energy Lab (NREL) before embarking on a doctoral program here at the University of Iowa.

 Throughout my works, I have always collaborated closely with domain scientists.
-This was unknowingly my first step as a Research Software Engineer (RSE) and I eventually found the United States Research Software Engineer Assocaition (US-RSE) in my first year of my Ph.D.
+This was unknowingly my first step as a Research Software Engineer (RSE) and I eventually found the United States Research Software Engineer Association (US-RSE) in my first year of my Ph.D.
 Upon finding the US-RSE Association, my experience deepened my commitment to empowering scientists by enabling them to implement robust software solutions, thereby enhancing the reproducibility and impact of their research.

 **Research Software Engineering**